-I. Purpose and Need
+I. Purpose and Need:

-SNG sought this special permit for Class 1 to Class 3 location changes occurring on the 24-inch diameter Cypress Line, 26-inch diameter South Main 2nd Loop Line, and 36-inch diameter South Main 3rd Loop Line Pipelines.
-On the condition that SNG complies with the terms and conditions set forth below, the special permit waives compliance from 49 CFR 192.611 for approximately 0.621 miles of natural gas transmission pipelines.
-This special permit allows SNG to maintain the current MAOP as shown in Table 1 - Special Permit Segments.
+STT sought this special permit for Class 1 to Class 3 location changes occurring on the 36-inch diameter Line 1 Pipeline.
+On the condition that STT complies with the terms and conditions set forth below, the special permit waives compliance from 49 CFR 192.611 for approximately 10.130 miles of natural gas transmission pipeline.
+This special permit will allow STT to operate at the MAOP detailed in Condition 1 - Maximum Allowable Operating Pressure.

 II.
-Special Permit Segment and Special Permit Inspection Area
+Special Permit Segment and Special Permit Inspection Area:

-This permit pertains to the specified special permit segments and corresponding special permit inspection areas defined in this section.
+This permit pertains to the specified special permit segment and corresponding special permit inspection area defined in this section.

-Special Permit Segments:
+Special Permit Segment:

-This special permit applies to the special permit segments in Table 1 - Special Permit Segments and are identified using the SNG mile post (MP) and survey station (SS) references.
+This special permit applies to the special permit segment in Table 1 - Special Permit Segment and are identified using the STT survey station (SS) references.